dart-lang/site-www/src/content/language/functions.md

 You can specify the type of a function, which is known as a *function type*.
 A function type is obtained from a function declaration header by replacing the function name by the keyword `Function`.
-Moreover, you are allowed to omit the names of positional parameters, but the names of named parameters cannot be omitted.
+Moreover, you are allowed to omit the names of positional parameters, but the names of named parameters can't be omitted.
 For example:

 <?code-excerpt "misc/lib/language_tour/functions.dart (function-type)"?>